Eric N'Jo

-Eric N'Jo (born 1 June 2004) is a French professional footballer who plays as a centre-back for Troyes.
+Eric N'Jo (born 1 June 2004) is a French professional footballer who plays as a centre-back for RFC Liège in the Challenger Pro League.

 Career

 N'Jo moved to the youth academy of Troyes in 2017, and was promoted to their reserves in 2022.
 He made his professional debut with Troyes in a 1–0 Ligue 1 loss to Nice on 24 August 2022, coming on as a substitute in the 71st minute.
 On 9 June 2022, he signed a professional contract with the club, signing a 3-year agreement.

 Personal life

 Born in France, N'Jo is of Cameroonian descent.